OfficialEseosa/panther-watch/README.md

 # 🚧 Work In Progress 🚧

-> This project is st### 📚 **Course Management**
+> This project is still under active development.
-- **Real-time Course Search**: Search courses by subject, number, level, and term with live data
-- **Live Data Integration**: Direct integration with GSU's Banner registration system for up-to-date information
-- **Course Tracking**: Add courses to personal watchlist for monitoring enrollment changes
-- **Multi-term Support**: Track courses across different semesters and academic years
-- **Enrollment Status**: View real-time seat availability, waitlist status, and course capacity
-- **Detailed Course Info**: Access instructor information, meeting times, and course descriptionsnder active development.
 Features, functionality, and architecture may change without notice.

 ---